 ☝️ What you can do: Unfortunately, stress triggers cannot simply be switched off.
 Instead, try to find ways to incorporate small relaxation rituals like yoga or meditation into your daily routine to calm down.

-2.Keep your gut flora healthy to get rid of impurities
+2. Maintain a healthy gut flora to get rid of impurities

-Studies have shown, for example, that the composition of the skin and intestinal microbiome is different in acne patients than in people who do not suffer from acne 3 : They often lack “good bacteria” – the probiotics.
+Studies have shown, for example, that the composition of the skin and gut microbiome is different in acne patients than in people who do not suffer from acne 3 : They often lack “good bacteria” – the probiotics.

 3. Give your body the nutrients it needs